United States v. Microsoft Corp.: District Court trial

-Gates and his successor as CEO Steve Ballmer were so worried about the outcome of the case that they discussed leaving Microsoft "if they really screw the company that badly, really just split it up in a totally irrational way", Gates recalled.
-Microsoft defended itself in the public arena, arguing that its attempts to "innovate" were under attack by rival companies jealous of its success, and that government litigation was merely their pawn.
+Gates and his successor as CEO Steve Ballmer were so worried about the outcome of the case that they discussed leaving Microsoft "if they really screw the company that badly, really just split it up in a totally irrational way," Gates recalled.
+Microsoft defended itself in the public arena, arguing that its attempts to "innovate" were under attack by rival companies jealous of its success, and that government prosecutors were merely their pawns.
 A full-page ad appeared in The Washington Post and The New York Times on June 2, 1999, created by a think tank called The Independent Institute.
 The ad was presented as "An Open Letter to President Clinton from 240 Economists on Antitrust Protectionism."
 It said in part, "Consumers did not ask for these antitrust actions – rival business firms did.
 Consumers of high technology have enjoyed falling prices, expanding outputs, and a breathtaking array of new products and innovations. ...
 Increasingly, however, some firms have sought to handicap their rivals by turning to government for protection.
 Many of these cases are based on speculation about some vaguely specified consumer harm in some unspecified future, and many of the proposed interventions will weaken successful U.S. firms and impede their competitiveness abroad."

 Judgment

 Judge Jackson issued his findings of fact on November 5, 1999, holding that Microsoft's dominance of the x86-based personal computer operating systems market constituted a monopoly, and that Microsoft had taken actions to crush threats to that monopoly, including applications from Apple, Java, Netscape, Lotus Software, RealNetworks, Linux, and others.
-On April 3, 2000, Jackson issued his conclusions of law, holding that Microsoft had committed monopolization, attempted monopolization, and tying in violation of Sections 1 and 2 of the Sherman Antitrust Act.
+On April 3, 2000, Jackson issued his conclusions of law, holding that Microsoft had engaged in monopolization, attempted monopolization, and tying in violation of Sections 1 and 2 of the Sherman Antitrust Act.

 On June 7, 2000, the District Court ordered a breakup of Microsoft as its remedy.
 According to that judgment, Microsoft would have to be split into two separate units, one to produce the operating system and one to produce other software components.
 Microsoft immediately appealed the judgment to the D.C.
 Circuit Court of Appeals.